How to choose the right hearing protection at work

 I also regularly wield a chainsaw with reckless abandon at the weekends and for that I use the Moldex M6 muffs.

-As I spend a lot of time in hotels, for the strongest noise attenuation but still being comfy I use the E-A-Rsoft FX plugs for sleeping.
+As I spend a lot of time in hotels, for the strongest noise attenuation but still being comfy I use the E-A-Rsoft FX plugs for sleeping as I always seem to get the late-night clog dancer doing rehearsals in the room above me.

 I also use the Loop Experience 2 plugs on my motorbike as they ‘take the top off’ the noise without being isolating and you can still hear everything around you, which would also apply to workplaces.